Aegus (beetle)

 Aegus is a genus of stag beetles in the family Lucanidae.
 Comprising about 260 species in the genus, they are placed in the largest subfamily Lucaninae.
 They are distributed in South Asia, Southeast Asia and the Pacific countries, but introduced accidentally to many parts of the islands.

 Primarily saproxylic, adult beetles and grubs are commonly found in decaying wood and stumps with abundant fungal growth.

+Distribution

+Members of this genus are found from Sikkim (India) to Japan and American Samoa including northeastern India, Sri Lanka, Bhutan, Myanmar, China, Laos, Thailand, Vietnam, Cambodia, Taiwan, southern South Korea, Japan, Malaysia, Singapore, Indonesia, Brunei, the Philippines, Micronesia, East Timor, Papua New Guinea, New Caledonia, Solomon Islands, Vanuatu, Fiji, Samoa, American Samoa, Christmas Island and Queensland (Australia).
+They have also been introduced to the Seychelles and Madagascar.

+Aegus species reach the greatest diversity in areas like Malaysia, Indonesia, China and Papua New Guinea.

 Species

-The species show dramatic external intraspecific variation resulting from sexual dimorphism and male polymorphism.